Skip to main content

 Amazon Basics 10-Cup Water Filter Pitcher

-At $23.64, the Amazon Basics pitcher is the lowest-cost path to NSF-certified water filtration.
+The Amazon Basics pitcher is the lowest-cost path to NSF-certified water filtration in our lineup.
 It does the basics well: chlorine taste and odor reduction, mercury, copper, and cadmium removal, all verified by NSF 42/53 testing.
 The electronic filter change indicator is a nice touch that removes the guesswork around replacement timing.

 The trade-offs are exactly what you would expect at this price.
 Filtering is slow (8-10 minutes for a full pitcher), the design feels utilitarian rather than premium, and the lid seal is not as tight as Brita or PUR pitchers.
 More importantly, it does not remove TDS, lead, or PFAS — for those contaminants, you need to step up to a RO system or at minimum a Brita Elite filter.